projecteru/redis-trib.py/README.md

-DEMO VERSION WARNING:

-IT DOES NOT SUPPORT SIMULTANEOUS OPERATIONS ON ONE CLUSTER.

-Installation
+# Installation
-===

     pip install redis-trib
     easy_install redis-trib

+# Usage

+WARNING: The following console commands or APIs not support simultaneous operations on one cluster.

-Console Entry
+## Console Commands
-===

-Start a cluster in a single redis node (the node should have cluster enabled)
+Start a cluster in a single redis node (the node should have cluster enabled, and not in a cluster)

     redis-trib.py start NODE_HOST:PORT

+Start a cluster in some redis nodes (the nodes should have cluster enabled, and none of them in any cluster)

+    redis-trib.py start_multi NODE_HOST_a:PORT_a NODE_HOST_b:PORT_b ...

 Add another master node to a cluster